optb/docker-email-collector/README.md

 ## Third step: create your user

-1. In the terminal on your host navigate to the folder with `docker-compose.yml` and execute `docker exec -it dec /dec/dovecot/adduser.sh {USER} {PASSWORD}` (replace {USER} and {PASSWORD} by your new user and password). <br>Repeat this step for all new users you need.
+1. In the terminal on your host navigate to the folder with `docker-compose.yml` and execute <br>`docker exec -it dec /dec/dovecot/adduser.sh {USER} {PASSWORD}`<br> (replace {USER} and {PASSWORD} by your new user and password). <br>Repeat this step for all new users you need.
 2. Open the file `config/dovecot/passwd` in the text editor like e.g. `nano` and control that your new user {USER} has been added to the end of the file.
 Additionally, now you can remove all lines with test1 and test2 users because they are not needed anymore

 ## Fourth step: new user's IMAP and fetchmail

 1. Shutdown the container with `docker-compose down`
 2. Replace passwd:rw with passwd:ro in the `docker-compose.yml`
 3. Create some profiles in `config/fetchmail/jobs/`, use the [description for fetchmail syntax](https://www.linode.com/docs/guides/using-fetchmail-to-retrieve-email/).
-At this step always use options `fetchall`,`fetchlimit` and `keep`, because we want to test whether it works in this step
+At this step always use options `fetchall`, `fetchlimit` and `keep`, because we want to test whether it works
 4. Change `FETCHMAIL_ENABLED: 0` to `FETCHMAIL_ENABLED: 1` in `docker-compose.yml`
 5. Start the container with `docker-compose up -d` from the folder where your `docker-compose.yml` is placed
 6. Change the thunderbird settings for the `test`-Account to {USER} and {PASSWORD} defined by you in Step 3.1